TheJoeCoder/gamemodesandmore/PERMISSIONS.md

 gamemodesandmore.basic.rtp = allows the player who has the permission to randomly teleport in the world using /wild and /rtp

 ## Admin
+gamemodesandmore.admin.vanish = allows the player who has the permission to vanish out of the world gamemodesandmore.admin.seevanish = allows the player who has the permission to see all vanished player

 gamemodesandmore.* = allows the player who has the permission to access all of the above commands! (reccomended only for the mods on your server)

 #### * = allows access to all of the commands on the server, including ones in this plugin and also OTHER PLUGINS! (reccomended for co-owners of the server)